mohammad-aljumaah/555-clock-module/README.md

 Designed by Mohammad Aljumaah . mohammad-aljumaah.me

 A simple clock pulse generator built with the NE555P timer IC.
-Outputs a ~7 Hz square wave — useful for clocking counters, shift registers, and other digital circuits.
+Outputs a ~7 Hz square wave. useful for clocking counters, shift registers, and other digital circuits.

 Designed from scratch in KiCad.
 Includes schematic, PCB layout, Gerbers, and a full datasheet.